turnerniles/react-virtualized-pivot/README.md

     * rowHeaders: all the parent row headers above the current clicked row header cell and at the current cell
 * `onLeftHeaderCellClick`
   * A function that is fired when clicking on the top left most cell (above the row headers and to the left of the column headers)
+* `rowTotals`
+  * A boolean that when false will not display row totals in the table.
+Totals are turned on by default.
+* `selectedAggregationDimension`
+  * Sets the default aggregation dimension in the Drawer.

 ## Example usage with optional props
 ```js